 Posted: 17 Mar 2018 Last revised: 17 Nov 2019

-This paper examines how college initiatives that ascribe public recognition or written reprimand to a set standard of academic performance impact students decision-making.
+This paper examines how college initiatives that ascribe public recognition or written reprimand to a set standard of academic performance impact students' decision-making.
 Many colleges utilize programs such as the Dean’s list and academic probation policies as mediums to encourage student success.
-These policies impose a future cost on affected students, either through the loss of acquired benefits or the threat of expulsion if they fail to perform above an established standard in future semesters.
-To meet these standards, treated students may be induced into increasing the effort they subsequently exert.
-In addition, they have an incentive to manipulate their behavior along non-effort dimensions, such as through the courses and/or instructors they select.
-Using the regression discontinuity design, I provide convincing evidence that the students that are treated by either the Dean’s list or academic probation policy improve their academic performance in subsequent semesters.
-However, an increased effort may be only one of the mechanisms through which students change their behavior following treatment.
-In particular, there is evidence that the Dean’s list policy induces treated students to select courses and instructors that are more likely to award higher grades and have a lower failure rate.
-Similarly, the results suggest that the academic probation policy causes students to improve their match quality by switching majors and to employ a maximin strategy for expected grades when choosing courses.
-This result does not change when the probation policy becomes more restrictive by an increase in the GPA treatment threshold.
+These policies impose a cost on affected students through the potential loss of acquired benefits or the threat of expulsion for failing to perform above the established standard in future semesters.
+Using the regression discontinuity design, I find that students who are named to the Dean’s list or put on academic probation during their first year improved their subsequent academic performance.
+To achieve this improvement, students on the Dean's list are induced into selecting courses and instructors that are more likely to result in higher letter grades and those bounded by the academic probation policy are likely to switch majors and employ a maximin strategy for expected grades when choosing courses.

 Keywords: Public Praise, Academic Probation, Effort, Course Selection, Major, GPA